01 Jul Roland HP702-HP704-LX705-LX706-LX708 – REVIEW | Digital Pianos

 Unfortunately since these Roland pianos are not sold on the internet in USA, but only in local stores so you would need to go into an authorized Roland store to actually see and play one of these models.
 But before you do, assuming you have a Roland store nearby, you should take some time and learn about these Roland models here which will help you in making an “informed decision” when you decide to purchase a new digital piano.

-All store discount prices listed below are based on our personal experience in Roland stores and what the discount prices are typically advertised for.
+All store discount prices listed below are based on our personal experience in Roland stores and what the discount prices are typically advertised for these days.

-– They down-graded the key action and put in their entry level PHA4 standard key action taken from their $699 FP30 portable model and took out the much better PHA50 hybrid key action that was in the previous HP601.
+– Roland down-graded the key action and put in their entry level PHA4 standard key action taken from their $$900 FP-30X portable model and took out the much better PHA50 hybrid key action that was in the previous model HP601.
+Also, the HP601 sold for quite a bit less money than the newer HP702.

-– The audio power speaker system is the same as before and they did not improve it which was a disappointment to me.
+– The audio power speaker system (only 28 watts through 2 speakers) is the same as before and they did not improve it which was a disappointment to me.

 – The LCD display screen is now an OLED technology which makes it much clearer and easier to read and a very nice improvement